 Stewart's a Son of a Gun Slinger

-Unlike many westerns which cover vast amounts of territory "Destry Rides Again" works on barely a handful of locations with most of the action revolving around the Saloon, the sheriff's office and Frenchy's place.
-The limit on locations actually works because it makes the storyline the central focus and rather being just another typical western about revenge, "Destry Rides Again" is more about good versus evil.
-Although saying that it is built on genre standards, that of a corrupt local and an morally upright sheriff.
+Now unlike many westerns which cover vast amounts of territory "Destry Rides Again" works on barely a handful of locations with most of the action revolving around the Saloon, the sheriff's office and Frenchy's place.
+The limit on locations actually works because it makes the storyline the central focus which rather than being just another typical western about revenge, "Destry Rides Again" is more about good versus evil.
+Although saying that it is built on genre standards, that of a corrupt local and a morally upright sheriff.